LOCATION: Climate Generation Office, Minneapolis, Minnesota

 - Bachelor’s degree related to environmental education, environmental science, climate change or similar degree

-- Five or more years experience in two or more of the following areas: climate change education and/or outreach, classroom teaching, teacher professional development, pre-service teacher training, and/or curriculum development and evaluation
+- Three or more years experience in two or more of the following areas: climate change education and/or outreach, classroom teaching, teacher professional development, pre-service teacher training, and/or curriculum development and evaluation

 - Work experience in an educational setting (classroom experience or informal learning environment)